mikeroyal/RISC-V-Guide/README.md

 [RISC-V Foundation](https://riscv.org/) is a non-profit corporation controlled by its 500 members(NVIDIA, Google, Samsung, Raspberry Pi, SiFive, Canonical, and Western Digital) to drive forward the adoption and implementation of the free and open RISC-V instruction set architecture (ISA).

+[SiFive](https://www.sifive.com/) is a semiconductor company that produces complete RISC-V processors IP with pre-integrated SiFive Shield, for whole SoC security, and SiFive Insight advanced trace and debug.

 [The RISC-V Instruction Set Manual](https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf)

 [RISC-V Cores and SoC Overview](https://riscv.org/risc-v-cores/)